 A presentation outline for a conference presentation of no longer than one hour’s length.
 The presentation plan must include a lecture of no longer than 20 minutes, a dance demonstration of 15- 20 minutes, and a question and answer session of 15-20 minutes.
-Please note that engaging the audience through interactive presentation is highly valued, and demonstrations that involve audience participation will be given higher consideration.
+Please note that presentations that allow the audience to embody the concepts presented through interactive participation is highly valued, and demonstrations that involve audience engagement will be given higher consideration.

 Two letters of reference from individuals well-acquainted with your work as a dance scholar/practitioner and presenter.